 Politics is always a tricky subject, especially when it comes to having a strong leaning right or left.
 California is known for being a place that has a lot of liberal views and ideals.
 In fact, the state has not voted for a Republican party member since 2006.

 Idaho, on the other hand, is the exact opposite typically.
-Looking at a political mapOpens in a new tab., the entire state tends to show strong conservative views and has typically voted for RepublicanOpens in a new tab. candidates in the bigger elections.
+Looking at a political map, the entire state tends to show strong conservative views and has typically voted for Republican candidates in the bigger elections.

 With this in mind, there are a variety of pros and cons to moving to a state with a completely different political leaning.
 An individual might be able to learn more about the differing view, which enriches their understanding of a topic.
 It can also cause contention between people.
 Ultimately, it is up to the individual to decide how they react to a contrasting political climate.